vmware-nsx/eval-docs-ids-ips/README.md

 **Enable Automated Signature Update propagation**
 1. Under Intrusion Detection Signatures, select **Auto Update new versions (recommended)** in order to propagate the latest signature updates from the cloud to the distributed IDS instances
 2. Optionally, click **View and Change Versions** and expand one of the signature sets to see what signatures have been added/updated/disabled in this particular release

-3. Note: if a proxy server is configured for NSX Manager to access the internet, click Proxy Settings and complete the configuration
+> **Note**: if a proxy server is configured for NSX Manager to access the internet, click Proxy Settings and complete the configuration

 **Create IDS Profiles**